AbhishekKumar-0311/PythonAtWork/scripts/1_Basic_Concepts/1_Overview/2_Overview_Statement_Indentation_Comments.md

         Python uses indentation.

         A code block (body of a function, loop etc.) starts with indentation and ends with the first unindented line.
-        The amount of indentation is up to you, but it must be consistent throughout that block.
+        The amount of indentation is individual-centric, but it must be consistent throughout that block.

         Generally four whitespaces are used for indentation and is preferred over tabs.

         Indentation can be ignored in line continuation.
-But it's a good idea to always indent.
+Good to always indent.
 It makes the code more readable.
             For example:

                 if True: